TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 </br>

+You can find the application code here :- https://github.com/TanishkaMarrott/Reddit-Clone-App

 _**Dependency-Check Results**_ – This screenshot from Jenkins displays the results of the Dependency Check, showcasing the distribution and severity of discovered vulnerabilities in the Reddit Clone App.